nesi/python-package-training/_lessons/python-object-oriented/01-whatisoo.md

 An object can also have (member) functions, which apply to the object.
 These are called methods and they may take arguments.

 As in the case of members, methods can be accessed using the `.` notation.
-Note in the example below how instance `model` calls methos `fit, which takes two arguments `X` and `y`:
+Note in the example below how instance `model` calls methos `fit`, which takes two arguments `X` and `y`:
 ```python
 model1.fit(X=[[1,],[2,]], y=[1, 2])
 ```